 Morrill argues that Leveller rhetoric was fundamentally opposed to a standing army and that Lilburne's experience made him suspicious and out of touch with its rank and file.
 While Baker sees the Levellers as radicals not revolutionary, his work is essential in so much that it contributes significantly to our further understanding of this group.

 The central plank of the Levellers manifesto was the call for a democratic republic in which the House of Commons would be more important than the House of Lords.
 A Leveller would have a wanted redistribution and extension of the franchise, legal and economic reform on behalf of men of small property, artisans, yeoman, small merchants, and the very layers, which made up the composition of the Levellers themselves.

-It is clear that despite his hostility to a Marxist Historiography Professor Morrill has produced a distinguished body of work.
+In total, there are eleven essays in this book.
+The articles are well written and researched, and some do break new ground and explore new trends in post-revisionist historiography.
+The one area that certainly does need far more extensive research is the debates at Putney.
+It is clear that despite his hostility to a Marxist Historiography, Professor Morrill has produced a distinguished body of work.
 Despite having deep disagreements with the essays, they are a fitting tribute to an outstanding historian.
 They will be of interest to specialists and students and are written in a style that would be acceptable to the general reading public interested in this period.

 The Religious Context of the English Civil War.
 John Morrill

 Interview with John Morrill-www.estraint in Early Modern Englan Paperback – 29 Sep 2011-by Ethan H. Shagan

 Imperialism and the political economy of the Holocaust-By Nick Beams-wsws.org